Ofsted Good · Skills England Approved UK · 10,000+ learners trained · 4.9★ from 690+ reviews

 Standard-scoped, not topic-broad

-Coachy's system prompt scopes Claude to the AI & Automation Practitioner Level 4 (ST1512) standard, its KSBs, and the TESS pedagogy.
+Coachy's system prompt scopes the model to the AI & Automation Practitioner Level 4 (ST1512) standard, its KSBs, and the TESS pedagogy.
 When apprentices ask off-scope questions, Coachy redirects them rather than answering generically.

 Standard-deep, not internet-broad